Conditions Classic Galactosemia

 - Low blood sugar (hypoglycemia)

-Many of these signs may occur when your baby eats foods that his or her body cannot break down.
+Many of these signs may occur when your baby eats foods that their body cannot break down.

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

-Your baby may need to avoid foods with lactose and galactose (sugars found in milk) to prevent the toxic build-up of undigested sugars in his or her blood.
+Your baby may need to avoid foods with lactose and galactose (sugars found in milk) to prevent the toxic build-up of undigested sugars in their blood.
 Many children with classic galactosemia (GALT) need to avoid all milk products.

 Your baby’s doctor can recommend foods and formulas that do not contain lactose or galactose.
 This diet will likely need to continue through adulthood.